 Practice - Pleadings—Exception—Summons—Cause of action—Must exist at time of issue of summons unless special circumstances existing—Plaintiff had no right as cessionary at time of issue of summons—Plaintiff failing to disclose special circumstances—Exception upheld.

 Partnership - Claim for repayment of money to partnership account—Averments supporting a claim under actio pro socio—Action available to partners both during subsistence of partnership and after dissolution thereof for specific claims including specific performance for payment of money or other partnership assets which were in his/her possession through misappropriation.

 Costs - Taxation—Review of taxation—Purpose of costs—Indemnification of successful party subject to High Court Rule 32(11)—Exception—Intermediate step incidental to main dispute—Exception interlocutory proceeding contemplated by High Court Rule 32(11)—Costs limited to N$20 000—Taxing Master acting ultra vires his powers for higher amount in allocatur—Allocatur reviewed and set aside.

 Practice - Pleadings—Exception—Intermediate step incidental to main dispute—Exception interlocutory proceeding contemplated by High Court Rule 32(11)—Costs limited to N$20 000—Exception deemed to have been raised under new rules by virtue of provisions of rule 138(a).

 HOW CAN WE ASSIST YOU?

-> Click here to opt-in to continue to receive these newsletters.
+Click here to register a profile and opt-in to receive these newsletters.